 - Make a list of the loads that will be used in your RV (refrigerator, water pump, lights, furnace, inverter, etc.) and measure the amount of current drawn from the battery when the load is active.
 Many loads are intermittent, so assign a weighting factor to those.

-Example: a water pump draws 7 amps when running, but it only runs for 30 minutes per day on average.
+- A water pump draws 7 amps when running, but it only runs for 30 minutes per day on average.
+7 amps is multiplied by 0.5h to give 3.5 amp hours per day.

 - Select the appropriate accessories for your installation.
 You will need a catastrophic battery fuse and fuse holder, a battery box, battery cables that are sized correctly to connect your batteries together, and a battery monitor with current shunt if not already installed.